bennymeade/DunnhumbySDETTest/README.md

 ## Cypress CI Run via headless browser
 $ npm run test.ci

-This will run all of the API and UI tests in headless mode, example results can be seen in ./results folder.
+This will run all of the API and UI tests in Chrome headless mode, example results can be seen in ./results folder.

 ## Notes on framework design